'The Studio,' 'The Penguin' and Julie Andrews are among the winners at the Creative Arts Emmys

-LOS ANGELES (AP) — Julie Andrews won her third Emmy Award at age 89, “The Studio” took nine trophies and “The Penguin” took eight Saturday at the Creative Arts Emmy Awards.
+LOS ANGELES (AP) — Julie Andrews won her third Emmy Award at age 89 Saturday at the Creative Arts Emmy Awards, while “The Studio” will take nine trophies and “The Penguin” will take eight into next weekend's main Emmys ceremony.

 Andrews won for best character voice-over performance for her work on Netflix's “Bridgerton,” her first Emmy since 2005.

-“The Studio,” the Hollywood satire from Apple TV+ that is this year's top-nominated comedy series, won five times, including awards for costumes, casting and production design.
+“The Studio,” the Hollywood satire from Apple TV+ that is this year's top-nominated comedy series, won for its cinematography, production design, casting and other craft categories.

 “Thank you, Sal Saperstein,” nearly all the “Studio” winners said from the stage, a running gag that is a reference to Ike Barinholtz's character who gets unexpectedly thanked on the show.